rcl9/Roland-JX8P-Synthesizer-Patch-Collection/ReadMe.md

 Three variations of the patch files are being provided:

-- Syx - SysEx - System exclusive text files which the JX8P will accept through a MIDI connection.
+- Syx - SysEx - System exclusive binary files which the JX8P will accept through a MIDI connection.
 SysEx files are provided for each 16-bank RAM/ROM image and also as individual files for each patch.

-- SQS - Midi Quest patch librarian file format ("Set file")
+- SQS - Midi Quest patch librarian file format.

-- Binary - 1:1 binary image captures of the Roland MC16C memory cartridge, 16 patches per file, 2k in size.
-The .ram file extensions are from patch banks of my "RAM catridge" collection and the .rom file extensions are from patch banks of my "(EP)ROM catridge" collection.
+- Binary - 1:1 binary image captures (in the Roland MC16C memory cartridge format), 16 patches per file, 2k in size.
+The .ram file extensions are from patch banks of my "RAM cartridge" collection and the .rom file extensions are from patch banks of my "(EP)ROM cartridge" collection.

 The SysEx files are basically mirror copies of the JX8P's System Exclusive MIDI binary data streams and can be loaded into any generic patch librarian or into a JX8P VST soft-synth.